WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### What derivation paths does Wasabi use?

 Wasabi follows [BIP 84: Derivation scheme for P2WPKH Based Accounts](https://github.com/bitcoin/bips/blob/master/bip-0084.mediawiki), so the main path is `m/84'/0'/0'`.
+On TestNet Wasabi uses the path `m/84'/1'/0'`.
-On TestNet and RegTest Wasabi uses `m/84'/0'/0'`, and not the standard `m/84'/1'/0'`.
+On RegTest it uses `m/84'/0'/0'`, and not the standard `m/84'/1'/0'` path.
-Due to the CoinJoin implementation, the key depth can be rather large, thus when recovering the gap limit should be elevated to at least 100.
+Due to the coinjoin implementation, the key depth can be rather large, thus when recovering, the gap limit should be elevated to at least 100.
 :::

 :::details